Pivotality, twisted centres and the anti-double of a Hopf monad: Pivotal structures and twisted centres

 and extend this to arbitrary objects:

-As this family of isomorphisms is constructed according to the hexagon axioms, see Equations \eqref{eq: hexagon_axiom_left_hand_side} and \eqref{eq: hexagon_axiom_right_hand_side}, we only have to prove its naturality.
+As this family of isomorphisms is constructed according to the hexagon axioms, we only have to prove its naturality.
 Again, it suffices to consider the generating morphisms.
-By Equation~\eqref{eq: rho_is_nat}, $\sigma$ is natural with respect to $\rho_X$, $\sigma_{X,X}$ and $\coev_X$.
-The self-duality of $\sigma_{X,X}$ and $\lDual \coev_X =\ev_X$ imply the desired commutation between $\sigma$ and $\ev_X$.
-Thus $\sigma$ is a braiding on $\cat C$. \end{proof}
+By Equation~\eqref{eq: rho_is_nat}, \(\sigma\) is natural with respect to \(\rho_X\), \(\sigma_{X,X}\) and \(\coev_X\).
+The self-duality of \(\sigma_{X,X}\) and \(\lDual \coev_X =\ev_X\) imply the desired commutation between \(\sigma\) and \(\ev_X\).
+Thus \(\sigma\) is a braiding on \(\cat C\), which is symmetric by Equation~\eqref{eq: squares_are_ids_left_snake}. \end{proof}

-We think of a generic morphism of $\cat C$ to be represented by a string diagram of the form:
+We think of a generic morphism of \(\cat C\) to be of the form:

-This suggest that we distinguish between \emph{connectors}, which link an input to an output vertex, \emph{closed loops} and \emph{half-circles} of \emph{evaluation}- and \emph{coevaluation-type}.
-Connectors induce a permutation on a subset of $\mathbb N$.
-For example, the permutation arising from Diagram~\eqref{eq: generic_morphism_of_cat_C} can be identified with $(1 \; 2)(3 \; 4)$.
+This diagram suggests a distinction between different kinds of morphisms: there are \emph{connectors}, which link an input to an output vertex, \emph{closed loops} and \emph{half-circles} of \emph{evaluation}- and \emph{coevaluation-type}.
+Connectors induce a permutation on a subset of \(\mathbb N\).
+For example, the permutation arising from Diagram~\eqref{eq: generic_morphism_of_cat_C} can be identified with \((1 \; 2)(3 \; 4)\).

-Conversely, suppose $s= t_{i_1} \dots t_{i_l}\in\Sym(n)$ to be a permutation written as a product of elementary transpositions and set $f_s \defeq f_{t_{i_1}}\dots f_{t_{i_l}} \from X^n \to X^n$, where
+Conversely, suppose \(s= t_{i_1} \dots t_{i_l}\in\Sym(n)\) to be a permutation written as a product of elementary transpositions and set \(f_s \defeq f_{t_{i_1}}\dots f_{t_{i_l}} \from X^n \to X^n\), where

-Since the braiding $\sigma$ is symmetric $f_s$ does not depend on the presentation of $s$.
-However, should the presentation of $s$ be minimal, then so is the corresponding presentation of $f_s$.
+Since the braiding \(\sigma\) is symmetric \(f_s\) does not depend on the presentation of \(s\).
+However, should the presentation of \(s\) be minimal, then so is the corresponding presentation of \(f_s\).

-To derive a normal form of the automorphisms of $\cat C$ and turn our previously explained thoughts into precise mathematical statements, we need to study the `topological features' of the morphisms in $\cat C$.
+To derive a normal form of the automorphisms of \(\cat C\) and turn our previously explained thoughts into precise mathematical statements, we need to study the `topological features' of the morphisms in \(\cat C\).

-\begin{remark} We recall the \emph{category $\cat T$ of tangles}, a close relative to the string diagrams arising from $\cat C$, based on \cite[Chapter XII.2]{Kassel1998}.
-Its objects are finite sequences in $\{+, -\}$ and its morphisms are isotopy classes of oriented tangles.
+\begin{remark} We recall the \emph{category \(\cat T\) of tangles}, a close relative to the string diagrams arising from \(\cat C\), based on \cite[Chapter XII.2]{Kassel1998}.
+Its objects are finite sequences in \(\{+, -\}\) and its morphisms are isotopy classes of oriented tangles.
 A detailed discussion of tangles is given in \cite[Definition X.5.1]{Kassel1998}.
-For us, it suffices to think of an oriented tangle $L$ of type $(n,m)$ as a finite disjoint union of embeddings of either the unit circle $S^1$ or the interval $[0,1]$ into $\mathbb R^2 \times [0,1]$ such that
+For us, it suffices to think of an oriented tangle \(L\) of type \((n,m)\) as a finite disjoint union of embeddings of either the unit circle \(S^1\) or the interval \([0,1]\) into \(\mathbb R^2 \times [0,1]\) such that